CowDogMoo/warpgate/pkg/packer/README.md

 RunValidate([]string, string) error
 ```

-RunValidate runs the validate command with the provided arguments.
+RunValidate runs the Packer validate command with the provided arguments.

+**Parameters:**

+args: A slice of strings representing the validate command arguments.
+dir: The directory in which to run the command.
+If empty, the current
+directory is used.

+**Returns:**

+error: An error if the validate command fails.

 ---